 Secondly, the added strut is displaced from the primary barrel by secure mounting clamps, adding the advantage of basic geometry to the overall equation.
 This configuration adds further stiffness in the most critical direction, i.e. the vertical plane where most of the recoil takes place.

-A word on our clamps Can you have too much rigidity?
+Can you have too much rigidity?
 In a word, yes.
 You may have noticed other barrel stabilizers use a heavy, machined-billet clamp, and more secure attachment to the gasblock as well.
 We think this is a mistake.

 In keeping with the principles of "free-floating", optimal barrel stability is attained when the barrel is made as rigid as possible while touching as little as possible that isn't barrel.
 Heavy attachments like billet clamps and overly solid attachment to the gasblock can introduce preload stresses that can actually make the rifle shoot more poorly as it heats up.